disruptive-muenchen/chatbot/README.md

   - rule_type: 'default'
     chance: 0.1
 ```

-5. Save your YAML file.

-6. The new persona is now ready.
-The bot will automatically load this persona based on the `app_id` of the incoming Slack payload.

 Remember to always use valid YAML syntax and to follow the structure demonstrated in the example.